makkus/docker-seafile/Install.md

      - /home/markus/docker/seafile/seafile:/opt/seafile
      - /home/markus/docker/seafile/backup:/backup

 In that case you need to make sure for those directories to have the right permissions.
-If you don't care too much, you can just do:

-    chmod -R 777 <db_dir> <data_dir> <seafile_dir> <backup_dir>

-or, if you want to have permissions a bit tighter, do:
+The default uid/gid for access to those directories is 1000 (the default for the first user on an Ubuntu system).
+You can change this in the ids.lst file if you need to, then adapt the permissions on those directories, e.g.:

-    sudo chown -R 102:105 <db_dir>
+    sudo chown -R 1001:1001 <db_dir>
     sudo chown -R 2000:2000 <data_dir> <seafile_dir> <backup_dir>